kids encyclopedia robot

 President Halimah Yacob at the inauguration of the South Korean president Yoon Suk-yeol in Seoul, 10 May 2022

 Halimah was sworn on 14 September 2017 as the president of Singapore at The Istana.
-She was ex officio appointed Chancellor of the NUS the Nanyang Technological University Given that she is the first Malay president in 47 years, her election as Singapore's first female president is a historic event.
+She was ex officio appointed Chancellor of the National University of Singapore and the Nanyang Technological University.

 Halimah made her first state visit as president to Brunei on 11 May 2018, where she witnessed the signing of a financial technology agreement and a memorandum of understanding (MOU) to exchange information related to money laundering and terrorist financing between Singapore and Brunei.
 At the invitation of King Willem-Alexander of the Netherlands, Halimah was the first president of Singapore to visit the Netherlands since the establishment of diplomatic relations between both countries on 7 December 1965.
 The visit took place from 20 to 24 November 2018.